leomol/spreading-depolarization/README.md

 # Changes in locomotion and spreading depolarizations after photothrombosis
-Analysis scripts related to the manuscript "Hippocampal Stroke in Freely Behaving Mice Reveals Sex Differences in Presentation and Behavioural Impact of Contralesional Spreading Depolarization"
+Analysis scripts related to the manuscript "Unilateral hippocampal stroke in freely behaving mice reveals sex differences in contralesional spreading depolarization and related behaviour"

 ## Prerequisites
 - [MATLAB][MATLAB] (last tested with R2023a)